 How Often Does OSHA Require Fire Extinguisher Training?

 Where an emergency plan will require hands-on training, this should be at least refreshed annually.
 Employers providing fire extinguisher instruction should ensure that all their educational materials are up-to-date and OSHA-compliant or within the NFPA or National Fire Protection Association guidelines.

 Do I Have to be Trained to Use a Fire Extinguisher?

-OSHA requires employees to be trained to use portable fire extinguishers if they’re kept on the premises.
+OSHA requires employees to be trained to use portable fire extinguishers if kept on the premises.
 Not all employees need full hands-on training, but at least some employees need to be trained to use fire-fighting equipment if it’s on the premises.

 Employers also aren’t obliged to create a full action plan for extinguishing a blaze; the priority should be immediate and total evacuation.
-However, having an action plan for treating small blazes is considered good practice and hands-on training must be provided if you provide fire extinguishers for employee use.
+However, having an action plan for treating small blazes is considered good practice, and hands-on training must be provided if you provide fire extinguishers for employee use.